-The quorum at a meeting for passing a resolution is one or more persons holding at least one half of the Voting NCSD Debt Securities or at any adjourned meeting one or more persons being or representing holders of Voting NCSD Debt Securities whatever the nominal amount of the NCSD Debt Securities so held or represented, except that at any meeting the business of which includes the modification of certain provisions of the NCSD Debt Securities (including modifying the date of maturity of the NCSD Debt Securities or any date for payment of interest thereof, reducing or cancelling the amount of principal or the rate of interest payable in respect of the NCSD Debt Securities or altering the currency of payment of the NCSD Debt Securities), the quorum shall be one or more persons holding or representing not less than two-thirds in aggregate nominal amount of the Voting NCSD Debt Securities.
-A resolution passed at any meeting of the holders of NCSD Debt Securities shall be binding on all the holders, whether or not they are present at such meeting.
+The quorum at a meeting for passing a resolution is one or more persons holding at least one half of the Voting NCSD Debt Securities or at any adjourned meeting one or more persons being or representing holders of Voting NCSD Debt Securities whatever the nominal amount of the NCSD Debt Securities so held or represented, except that at any meeting the business of which includes the modification of certain provisions of the NCSD Debt Securities (including modifying the date of maturity of the NCSD Debt Securities or any date for payment of interest thereof, reducing or cancelling the amount of principal or the rate of interest payable in respect of the NCSD Debt Securities or altering the currency of payment of the NCSD Debt Securities), the quorum shall be one or more persons holding or representing not less than two-thirds in aggregate nominal amount of the Voting NCSD Debt Securities for the time being outstanding, or at any adjourned such meeting one or more persons holding or representing not less than one-third in aggregate nominal amount of the Voting NCSD Debt Securities, A resolution passed at any meeting of the holders of NCSD Debt Securities shall be binding on all the holders, whether or not they are present at such meeting.
 If and whenever the Issuer has issued and has outstanding NCSD Debt Securities of more than one Series, (i) a resolution which affects the NCSD Debt Securities of only one Series shall be deemed to have been duly passed if passed at a separate meeting of the holders of the NCSD Debt Securities of that Series; (ii) a resolution which affects the NCSD Debt Securities of more than one Series but does not give rise to a conflict of interest between the holders of NCSD Debt Securities of any of the Series so affected shall be deemed to have been duly passed if passed at a single meeting of the holders of the NCSD Debt Securities of all the Series so affected; and (iii) a resolution which affects the NCSD Debt Securities of more than one Series and gives or may give rise to a conflict of interest between the holders of the NCSD Debt Securities of one Series or group of Series so affected and the holders of the NCSD Debt Securities of another Series or group of Series so affected shall be deemed to have been duly passed only if it is duly passed at separate meetings of the holders of the NCSD Debt Securities of each Series or group of Series so affected.